 At the hearing on the bill before the House Committee on Agriculture and Natural Resources, the Animal Health Commissioner of the Department of Agriculture indicated the agency had convened a stakeholder group to review the entirety of the brand statutes.
 The Commissioner indicated statutes were evaluated on their relevance to today's livestock industry, protecting producer property rights, and ensuring statutes did not place an undue burden on producers.
 After the meetings, proposed changes to the brand laws were developed to reduce the inspection burden.
-The Committee was told that brand inspection will be available upon request, but will not be mandated and the agency will continue to coordinate with a special investigator who would assist local law enforcement with lost, stray, and stolen livestock.
+The Committee was told brand inspection will be available upon request, but will not be mandated, and the agency will continue to coordinate with a special investigator who would assist local law enforcement with lost, stray, and stolen livestock.

-Other proponents of the bill included a spokesperson from the Kansas Livestock Association who suggested that one of the statutes proposed to be repealed by the bill dealing with the livestock brought into the state with brands recognized in other states be reinserted and amended.
-The proposed amendment suggested the time frame where the person bringing livestock into the state with brands recognized in other states and be exempt from brand requirements.
-The change suggested by the spokesperson would expand the time frame from 8 to 12 months.
+Other proponents of the bill included a spokesperson from the Kansas Livestock Association, who suggested one of the statutes proposed to be repealed by the bill dealing with the livestock brought into the state with brands recognized in other states be reinserted and amended.
+The proposed amendment suggested changing from 8 months to 12 months the time frame during which the person bringing livestock into the state with brands recognized in other states would be exempt from brand requirements.